hunterhollis/rainfall/README.md

 This project is for the Kaggle Playground Series S5E3: [Binary Prediction with a Rainfall Dataset](https://www.kaggle.com/competitions/playground-series-s5e3/overview).

-The resulting model shows an 83.7% accuracy in predicting rainfall and a 0.891 AUC of predicted probabilities.
+In cross-validation on training data, the resulting model shows an 83.7% accuracy in predicting rainfall and a 0.891 AUC of predicted probabilities.

+In competition evaluation, the model showed an increased 0.8963 AUC of predicted probabilities.
+This placed in the 80th percentile of competitors (#847 out of 4,382 entrants).
+A previous version of this analysis without feature engineering would have placed in the 85th percentile (#640 out of 4,382 based on an AUC of 0.8975).

 ## Competition Background